 Why is a code of conduct important?

-Whatever your business type or size, all organisations should have a code of conduct.
-It serves not only as a set of internal guidelines for the employees to follow, but also as an external statement of corporate values and commitments.
+A code of conduct serves not only as a set of internal guidelines for the employees to follow, but also as an external statement of corporate values and commitments.

 A well-written code of conduct clarifies an organisation's values and principles, linking them with standards of professional conduct when it comes to the behaviour of the employees.
 As a result, codes of conduct set the benchmarks for companies to live up to.